Little Women (1949)

-Stylistically, the movie is a product of its era, with pastel colored skies and heavily maquillaged actresses.
-Additionally, the sight of the "little women" at the beginning of the movie being played by grown-up actresses is a bit jarring and is really only dispelled when the story moves to their adult lives and decisions.
+Stylistically, the movie is a product of its era, with pastel-colored skies and heavily made up actresses.
+Additionally, the sight of the "little women" at the beginning of the movie being played by grown-up actresses is a bit jarring and really only is dispelled when the story moves to their adult lives and decisions.
 Because major plot elements of the book are left out entirely, interested viewers might want to read the original novel.

 Families can talk about...

 Families can talk about the March sisters and how each is unique.
 How does that make things easier for them as a family, and how does it make it more difficult?
 Do you and your siblings have complementary strengths?

 The first part of the movie is set during the Civil War.
 What sacrifices did the girls make to honor the soldiers, and what sacrifices can your family make to honor soldiers now?